avaneev/prvhash/README.md

 `10` in binary is `2` in decimal, `1010` is `10`, `101010` is `42`...

-The `sin(x)/x` (sinc function) series may give an idea why it all works: it is squaring and integrating, ad infinitum.
+The `sin(x)/x` (sinc function) series may give one an idea why it all works: it is squaring and integrating, ad infinitum.

-During the course of PRVHASH development, the author has found that the simplest low-frequency sinewave oscillator can be used as a pseudo-random number generator, if its mantissa is treated as an integer number.
-Which means that every point on a sinusoid has properties of a random bit-sequence.
+During the course of PRVHASH development, the author has found that the simplest low-frequency sine-wave oscillator can be used as a pseudo-random number generator, if its mantissa is treated as an integer number.
+This means that every point on a sinusoid has properties of a random bit-sequence.

 ```